rg-software/grading-cat/readme.md

 * Archive directories: a list of paths to "external" potential sources of plagiarism, such as past submissions.

-* Template directory: a path to the teacher-provided code template, excluded from plagiarism detection.
+* Basecode directory: a path to the teacher-provided code template, excluded from plagiarism detection.

 * Language parser: the "CLI name" of the programming language used in assignments (must be supported by JPlag).

+* Min sim to report: minimal file similarity threshold to detect.

 * Java path: a path to the main Java executable.